zichongkao/selectstarsql/beazley.md

 Now you have the tools you need to complete our project.
 <sql-exercise
-  data-question="Find Napoleon Beazley's last statement." data-comment="Recall that Beazley was only 25 when he made this statement." data-default-text="" data-solution="SELECT last_statement FROM executions WHERE first_name = 'Napoleon' AND last_name = 'Beazley'"></sql-exercise>
+  data-question="Find Napoleon Beazley's last statement." data-default-text="" data-solution="SELECT last_statement FROM executions WHERE first_name = 'Napoleon' AND last_name = 'Beazley'"></sql-exercise>

+Is it amazing how profound and eloquent Beazley is?
+Recall that he was only 25 at time of statement and had been in prison since he was 18.

 <br>
 <a name="#recap"></a>